 Thankfully, a change of landlord at the end of 2008 saw a big

-improvement and it is once again a nice place to have a drink.
-In
+improvement and it once again became a nice place to have a drink.

-In the spring of 2011, Don the landlord oversaw the refurbishment of
+In the spring of 2011, Don the landlord at the time, oversaw the

 (Formerly The Merlin and The Hundred House)